z2828347l-art/MarkdownProject/README.md

  # Markdown and Git Homework

- "In this exercise we will learn to master Git and GitHub"
+ "In this exercise we will learn to master Git and GitHub" [Git Documentation] (https://git-scm.com/doc)

  ## Table of Contents.